-SCQF Level 7 modules provide an introduction to the foundational sources, concepts, vocabulary, methods and skills appropriate to the discipline of philosophy.
+SCQF Level 7 modules provide an introduction to the foundational sources, concepts, vocabulary, methods and skills appropriate to each of the three disciplines within BAH PHIL.

-SCQF Level 8 modules seek to deepen and broaden your knowledge and understanding of more focused areas of the discipline introduced at the previous level.
+SCQF Level 8 modules seek to deepen and broaden your knowledge and understanding of more focused areas of the disciplines introduced at the previous level.
 In addition, at this level you will, with a measure of tutor support, be encouraged to develop some confidence in the use of critical and analytical skills.